Why you need to join the City of Barrie Network

 - Local charities benefit from our donated promotional services, and businesses benefit from being seen to help those causes.

-- As a not-profit-motivated social-enterprise, we can offer the lowest cost per target audience rate of any local media.
+- As a locally-focused social-enterprise, we can offer the lowest cost per target audience rate of any local media.

 Short-Term Introductory Offer – Available Only To Our First Twenty Members